 - I've created www.proj61.com as a testament to the success of interdisciplinary collaboration for innovation.

 Statistics show that having an artist in the company mix promotes a happier work place, stronger talent retention, faster product speed to market based on inclusion of artistic perspectives, potential new I.P., cultivation of analytical thinking and problem solving, increased brain connectivity and plasticity, social impact and sparking creativity and innovation throughout the workplace.

 As a trained fine artist and designer my past corporate experiences have taught me successful developing strategies for team building across multiple channels for consistent global brand strategy.

-Most intensely was my 5.5 years building and working for luxury brand Tom Ford Beauty.
+Most intensely was my time building and working for luxury brand Tom Ford Beauty.
 There I led his brand through his first fragrance launch to 8 more fragrance launches, spa line, woman's cosmetic line and mens skin care line.
 I was responsible for ensuring global brand consistency across multiple platforms: email, social, in-store visual and physical merchandising, print, crm programs, packaging, pr, education, outdoor, TV, web, and events.

 In 2008, I was asked to step out of my agency; STEAM Design Group, to help launch the Tom Ford Beauty brand within the Estée Lauder companies.
 I had joined a very small team to recruit, build, launch, and maintain global brand consistency for Mr. Ford's first beauty brand of fragrances and cosmetics.
 At that time, the brand had no identity to build upon, there were no established house codes or signatures that could be re-interpreted and re-imagined.
 It was exciting to be an integral part of the first Tom Ford team, working together to build this essential structure from scratch, supporting his vision to succeed and grow.